September 18, 2021

 Ages 5+; One adult required for every five children; one-to-one ratio for children under the age of 6.
 This program is designed for scout troops and families.
 Children must be accompanied by an adult for this program.

-How is this program different than the Hop into History Overnights?
+How is this program different than the Night at the Museum Overnights?

 This program is very different than the usual overnights!
 Scouts will sleep outside in the fields of our historic village and participate in unique evening activities that are not normally offered during the usual overnights.
 Also, dinner is included as part of the program fee.